nmckibb/Emsi/README.md

 * Create a repository on Github and email us a link.
 * The repository should include a README.md that clearly describes how to compile and run your code.

-At the linux propmt in the directory of the main.py and sample. python main.py
+At the Linux prompt in the directory of the main.py and sample. python main.py

+Assumption:

+If there is not a match for SOC2 or SOC5 placed text No Match in Soc2 or soc5 field values